jhumelsine/jhumelsine.github.io/table-of-contents.md

 See: [Hexagonal Architecture AKA Ports and Adapters AI Agent](https://notebooklm.google.com/notebook/224c31b5-fac9-441a-9886-8ed071bf1d52?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw)

 # Automated Testing
 I didn't appreciate automated testing until late in my career.
 My automated testing series begins with my [Conversion](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) from automated testing non-believer to almost a zealot.
-The series grew larger than I imagined.
+The series grew larger than I originally imagined.
 I ended up writing a short book on the topic.

 Here is the complete Automated Test series:
-* [The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) - This is a summary of my journey from avoidance to introduction to acceptance of automated testing
+* [The Conversion of a Unit Test Denier or … How I Learned to Stop Worrying and Love Unit Testing](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html) - This is a summary of my journey from avoidance to introduction to acceptance and advocate of automated testing
 * [Attributes of Effective Unit Tests](https://jhumelsine.github.io/2024/06/14/unit-test-attributes.html) - Unit Test properties that make them more useful than not
 * [Basic Elements of Automated Unit Tests](https://jhumelsine.github.io/2024/06/23/unit-test-elements.html) - Elevating automated tests to first-class citizen status
 * [Test Doubles](https://jhumelsine.github.io/2024/07/02/test-doubles.html) - Emulate dependencies without depending upon dependencies
 * [Suril, the Semaphore and Me](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html) - When the theory became practice for me
 * [Test-Driven Development - Writing Tests Before the Implementation](https://jhumelsine.github.io/2024/07/15/tdd.html) - I know it sounds completely backwards, but please give it some consideration
 * [Yuri, the Programming Assignment and Me](https://jhumelsine.github.io/2024/07/22/yuri-evaluator.html) - My evening introducing [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) to a young Computer Science student
-* [Be On Your Best Behavior](https://jhumelsine.github.io/2024/08/08/bdd.html) - Test-Driven Development - How to create tests; Behavior-Driven Development - What tests to create
+* [Be On Your Best Behavior](https://jhumelsine.github.io/2024/08/08/bdd.html) - Test-Driven Development: How to create tests.
+Behavior-Driven Development: What tests to create.
 * [What is Behavior in Behavior-Driven Development](https://jhumelsine.github.io/2024/08/20/behavior.html) - More details about the nature of behavior
 * [Testing Benefits](https://jhumelsine.github.io/2024/08/30/test-benefits.html) - Spoiler Alert – It’s not really about testing the code
 * [Testing Concerns](https://jhumelsine.github.io/2024/09/08/test-concerns.html) - Test concerns may be a result of previous bad test experiences; there are ways to accommodate them
 * [A House Divided Against Itself Will Not Stand](https://jhumelsine.github.io/2025/03/07/house-divided.html) - Resolving the conflict between [My Design Process](https://jhumelsine.github.io/2024/05/28/design-process.html) and [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html#test-driven-development) blog entries
 * [Working Effectively with Legacy Code](https://jhumelsine.github.io/2025/03/24/legacy-code.html) - How to leverage automated test techniques when working with Legacy Code
 * [How do you know if your test code is really testing your code?](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) - How Mutation Testing can help test your test suite
-* [Approval Testing - A Test Strategy for those who are reluctant to try Test-Driven Development](https://jhumelsine.github.io/2025/04/02/approval-testing.html) - A testint strategy that's in the intersection of Unit Testing and Characterization Testing
+* [Approval Testing - A Test Strategy for those who are reluctant to try Test-Driven Development](https://jhumelsine.github.io/2025/04/02/approval-testing.html) - A testing strategy that's in the intersection of Unit Testing and Characterization Testing
 * [Mastering Time in Software Testing - Strategies for Temporal Behavior Verification](https://jhumelsine.github.io/2025/04/08/time-lord.html) - Become a Time Lord and control time in your tests
 * [Humble Objects - Designing Code You Don’t Hate Testing](https://jhumelsine.github.io/2025/04/14/humble-object.html) - A pattern to help test code that's difficult to test
 * [Test Layers: From Unit to System - Building Confidence with the Right Tests at the Right Level](https://jhumelsine.github.io/2025/06/23/test-layers.html) - There's more to testing than Unit Tests